 - Drumin Castle – Near Glenlivet Distillery, free admission

 Travelling from Inverness, the first castle you come to is Brodie Castle.
-Now in the hands of the Scottish National Trust, the castle is home to a beautiful daffodil display around April.
-In the grounds there is a Rodney’s Stone, a Pictish carved stone dating to the 8th century.
+Now in the hands of the Scottish National Trust, the castle is home to a beautiful daffodil display which appears around April.
+In the grounds there is Rodney’s Stone, a Pictish carved stone dating to the 8th century.
 There was a castle on Maryhill in Elgin, however just a few stones remain.
 Maryhill does offer great views over Elgin and beyond.

 North of Elgin, near Lossiemouth lies Duffus Castle.
 A typical motte and bailey as it is a castle built on top of a small hill connected to a lower mound or courtyard area.
 Very little remains of Elgin Castle atop Maryhill but it does have the must see sight of Elgin Cathedral.

 Ballindalloch Castle is a popular, privately owned visitor attraction in Speyside.
 The self guided tour and well maintained gardens are well worth the visit.
 There’s a popular cafe and shop in the castle.